 A: The only proceedings you can handle as a pro se are those in which you truly would be representing only yourself.
-For example, a pro se applicant may probate a Will as a Muniment of Title when he or she is the sole beneficiary under the Will, and there are no debts against the estate other than those secured by liens against real estate.
-This procedure can be a viable option in some situations, but not in others.
-Whether a Muniment of Title is the correct probate procedure for a particular situation is a legal decision best made by a lawyer.
+For example, a pro se applicant may probate a will as a muniment of title when he or she is the sole beneficiary under the will, and there are no debts against the estate other than those secured by liens against real estate.
+This procedure can be a viable option in some situations, but no in others.
+Whether a muniment of title is the correct probate procedure for a particular situation is a legal decision best made by a lawyer.

-Q: What procedures should I follow if I want to probate a Will as a Muniment of Title as a pro se applicant?
+Q: What procedures should I follow if I want to probate a will as a muniment of title as a pro se applicant?

-A: As stated above, whether a Muniment of Title is the correct probate procedure for a particular situation is a legal decision best made by a lawyer; Court staff cannot guide you or advise what you should do in your case.
+A: As stated above, whether a muniment of title is the correct probate procedure for a particular situation is a legal decision best made by a lawyer; Court staff cannot guide you or advise what you should do in your case.
 If you decide to proceed with your case without an attorney, the County Law Library has reference materials that may be helpful.
-Note the following: (1) To probate a Will as a Muniment of Title, each applicant must be able to swear on personal knowledge that there are no debts against the estate other than those secured by liens against real estate.
-Anyone falsely swearing that the estate has no creditors -including Medicaid estate recovery is subject to a perjury charge.
-(2) In a pro se application to probate a Will as a Muniment of Title, all beneficiaries under the Will must be applicants, and all beneficiaries must testify at the hearing.
-(3) The Will being offered for probate must be the signed original, or you will need to follow the additional procedural requirements for proving up a Will in court.
+Note the following: (1) To probate a will as a muniment of title, each applicant must be able to swear on personal knowledge that there are no debts against the estate other than those secured by liens against real estate.
+Anyone falsely swearing that the estate has no creditors - including Medicaid estate recovery - is subject to a perjury charge.
+(2) In a pro se application to probate a will as a muniment of title, all beneficiaries under the will must be applicants, and all beneficiaries must testify at the hearing.
+(3) The will being offered for probate must be the signed original, or you will need to follow the additional procedural requirements for probating a copy of a will.
+(4) The will must be "self-proved," or you will need to follow additional procedural requirements for proving up a will in court.
 You will need to research what's required for a self-proved will at the Law Library.
-If you discover that the Will is a copy or is not self-proved, Court staff can give you information about what the additional procedural requirements are, but you will need to create all additional documents.
+If you discover that the will is a copy or is not self-proved, Court staff can give you information about what the additional procedural requirements are, but you will need to create all additional documents.